kamilbizon/GamesServer/README.md

 [![Build Status](https://travis-ci.org/kamilbizon/GamesServer.svg?branch=master)](https://travis-ci.org/kamilbizon/GamesServer) [![Coverage Status](https://coveralls.io/repos/github/kamilbizon/GamesServer/badge.svg?branch=master)](https://coveralls.io/github/kamilbizon/GamesServer?branch=master)
 # Games Server
-This program is our implementation of simple server with games within console terminal by TCP connection using the python language.
+This program is our implementation of simple client-server application with games within console terminal by TCP connection using the python language.
 You can choose singleplayer More or Less or multiplayer Tic Tac Toe.
 ## Installation
 To be able to use this program simply download the contents of [this directory]().
 To work properly this program requires that you have the [python interpreter](https://www.python.org/downloads/) installed too.